-Predominant Policy Road Zoning Categories R-A through R-E; R-1 through R-8; PDH, PRC Condition 1: Facility Recommendation Housing faces street with frequent driveways: Sidewalks and standard or buffered bike lanes depending on speed limit.
+Predominant Development Character Adjacent to Road and in Road Service Area Predominant Policy Road Zoning Categories Condition 1: Facility Recommendation Condition 2: Facility Recommendation Residential - Low Density R-A through R-E; R-1 through R-8; PDH, PRC Housing faces street with frequent driveways: Sidewalks and standard or buffered bike lanes depending on speedlimit.
 Where curb and gutter and sidewalks are not provided, a three- to six-foot striped/paved shoulder (depending on speed limits) may be sufficient for cyclists and pedestrians.
-Condition 2: Facility Recommendation Housing does not front on main road; predominantly oriented to and accessed by side streets: Eight-foot shared-use paths on both sides of the road, and Minimum six-foot shoulders if speed limit is ≥40 miles per hour; or Minimum three-foot shoulders if speed limit is &lt;40 miles per hour.
-On two-lane open sections, where paths are not feasible R-12 to R-30; PRM PDH, PRC A mix of any of the commercial PDH, PRC PDH, PRC A mix of any of the due to terrain, forest cover and/or right-of-way constrain shoulders may be the only bicycle accommodation.
-If service roads are present or planned: On-road bike lanes or shared-lane markings in service On-road bike lanes or shared-lane markings in service Ensure that service roads are connected with curb ramps and trail segments.
-Using the principles for Bikeway Network development set forth in this Plan, and engineers may provide a mix of facility broes as an of engineers and engineers and engineers and engineers and engineers are connected to blace and train this table blanes. due to terrain, forest cover and/or right-of-way constraints, shoulders may be the only bicycle accommodation.
-Without service roads: Speedlimit of 25 miles per hour - standard bike lanes or shared-lane markings.
-Speedlimit of 30 or 35 miles per hour - standard bike lanes.
-Speedlimit &gt;35 miles per hour - cycle tracks or buffered bike lanes.
-To this Plan, and applicable Plan guidance regarding facility thres as and enrineers may provide a mix of facility thres as residential, industrial, and/or mixed-use zoning categories. rouror zoning conditions change over the course of the roadway segment.
-Issues that should be considered in facility selection and design include making best use of existing facilities, the need to upgrade existing facilities, availability of right-of-way, roadway geometry, presence of transit service, character and speed of traffic, character and conditions of the road edge and existing/planned land uses immediately adjacent to each roadway segment.
-Providing continuity for bicycle travel is required and transitions between facility types must be well designed.
-Bicyclists and sues that should be considered in facility selection and design de existing facilities, availability of right-of-way, roadway raffic, character and conditions of the road edge and way segment.
+Housing does not front on main road; predominantly oriented to and accessed by side streets: Eight-foot shared-use paths on both sides of the road, and Minimum six-foot shoulders if speed limit is ≥40 miles per hour; or Minimum three-foot shoulders if speed limit is <40 miles per hour.
+On two-lane open sections, where paths are not feasible due to terrain, forest cover and/or right-of-way constraints, shoulders may be the only bicycle accommodation.
+Residential - Medium to High Density R-12 to R-30; PRM.
+PDH, PRC If service roads are present or planned: On-road bike lanes or shared-lane markings in service road.
+Ensure that service roads are connected with curb ramps and trail segments.
+Without service roads: Speed limit of 25 miles per hour - standard bike lanes or shared-lane markings.
+Speed limit of 30 or 35 miles per hour - standard bike lanes.
+Speed limit >35 miles per hour - cycle tracks or buffered bike lanes.
+Mixed Commercial and Residential A mix of any of the commercial, residential, industrial, and/or mixed-use zoning categories.
+Using the principles for Bikeway Network development set forth in this Plan, and applicable Plan guidance regarding facility selection (including applicable guidance provided in this table) planners and engineers may provide a mix of facility types as conditions change over the course of the roadway segment.
+Issues that should be considered in facility selection and design include making best use of existing facilities, the need to upgrade existing facilities, availability of right-of-way, roadway geometry, presence of transit service, character and speed of traffic, character and conditions of the road edge and existing/planned land uses immediately adjacent to each roadway segment. h in this Plan, and applicable Plan guidance regarding facility planners and engineers may provide a mix of facility types as seues that should be considered in facility selection and design de existing facilities, availability of right-of-way, roadway traffic, character and conditions of the road edge and way segment.